 In this article we will discuss about Psychological Trading Mistakes.
 The psychology of trading can be just as important as the method chosen, the system development, the strategy used and risk management.
 Without the right mindset using clear rational and disciplined thinking nothing will work over the long term to create profitable trading as mental errors will sabotage any trading edge.

-The three primary mental mistakes that new traders make are experiencing FOMO (The fear of missing out), revenge trading, and the gambler’s fallacy.
+The three primary Psychological Trading Mistakes that new traders make are experiencing FOMO (The fear of missing out), revenge trading, and the gambler’s fallacy.
 Here are some ways to manage the mind to stop repeating these errors.

 How do traders deal with FOMO?

 FOMO is an acronym that stands for the Fear of Missing Out on an opportunity, event, or chance to make money.